 At Rocca di Benano, a large family or group of up to 10 friends can enjoy Umbrian life as it was 1,000 years ago, yet with all the conveniences of the 21st century, including comfortable furnishings, high-end American beds, and – rare for Italian homes – air conditioning.
 Guests also enjoy free wireless internet; English-language satellite TV; use of an onsite clothes washer and dryer; GPS with local restaurants and other points of interest/services already programmed in; free landline calls to the US; and a kitchen already stocked with the basics.

-More than offering you just a place to stay, we strive to make your stay at Rocca di Benano the carefree experience of a lifetime.
-Your stay starts with a "welcome dinner" prepared for you in the villa by a local chef, and we provide complimentary wine from the award-winning and nearby Palazzone winery.
+Your stay starts with a "welcome dinner" prepared for you in the villa by a local, renowned chef, and complimentary wine from the award-winning and nearby Palazzone winery.

-Long before your arrival, we are available to answer all your questions and offer personal help in designing your vacation.
+Whether you like to plan every minute of your stay or play it by ear, our expertise of the area will help you design an unforgettable and uncomplicated stay.
+Long before your arrival, we are available to answer all your questions and offer personal help in creating a unique and memorable vacation.
 We want to make you feel right at home in Benano and give you everything you need, including the confidence to explore the area and all that it has to offer.
 If you would like, we can help you develop an itinerary personalized to your interests.
 We can steer you to off-the-beaten path towns and restaurants that you will never forget.
 We can introduce you to our friends in the community who can, depending on your interests, teach you to cook like a local, cook for you in the villa, show you around their organic farm, and serve you a meal there.
 We can introduce you to the best tour guide imaginable -- a teacher who, when she isn't working, can tour with our guests around the area she loves and has studied extensively.
 I can also help you arrange winery tours, a visit to an artist's studio (it's in a castle, by the way) in the next village over, or help you arrange for a photographer to capture your vacation memories.
 On a more practical level, we can help you think through how and where you want to rent your car, suggest driving itineraries, and even put you in touch with a driver/personal assistant.